Legal requirements for tree felling

 The notice must be renewed or replaced if it is removed or becomes defaced or illegible within that period.

-- On publication of a licence decision from the Department of Agriculture, Food and the Marine, any member of the public can submit an appeal to the Forestry Appeals Committee.
-The timeframe for lodging an appeal will be within 14 days of decisions issued.
+- On publication of a licence decision from DAFM, any member of the public can submit an appeal within 14 days to the Forestry Appeals Committee.
 A fee of €200 for making an appeal applies.

 - The Forestry Act 2014 is administered by the Forestry Division of the Department of Agriculture, Food and the Marine.
 If you have any queries in relation to tree felling, it is recommended that you seek the advice of the Felling Section: